 You become more comfortable with the changes you have made in your lifestyle.
 For successful quitters these changes become a new way of life.
 You are no longer thinking about smoking.

 Having a drink socially, being with friends who smoke or coping with stress can make you slip.
 But all is not lost if this occurs.
 Remember many smokers relapse before they quit for good.
 Return to the reasons you wanted to stop smoking in the first place and prepare to quit again.
 (What if I relapse?)

-For information and support on how to quit smoking, call the National Smokers' Quitline on 1800 201 203, request a call-back from our smoking cessation team or visit Quit.ie
+For information and support on how to quit smoking, call the HSE Quit Team on Freefone 1800 201 203 or visit Quit.ie